IEEE Award for Distinguished Ethical Practices

-Sponsored by the IEEE Ethics and Member Conduct Committee (EMCC), the IEEE Award for Distinguished Ethical Practices recognizes an IEEE member or an organization employing IEEE members for: (a) exemplary ethical behavior/practices and/or (b) persuasive advocacy or promotion of ethical behavior/practices related to the IEEE Code of Ethics.
+Sponsored by the IEEE Ethics and Member Conduct Committee (EMCC), the IEEE Award for Distinguished Ethical Practices recognizes an IEEE member or an organization employing IEEE members for (a) exemplary ethical behavior/practices or (b) persuasive advocacy or promotion of ethical behavior/practices related to the IEEE Code of Ethics.

 This award may be presented annually, unless in the judgment of the EMCC, a suitable candidate is not available.